leecheeyong/math-game/README.md

-# math-game
+# Math Game
-A math game made using Svelte
+A mini math game made using Svelte + Vite